-The school will be required to admit any child with a Statement of Special Educational Needs (SEN) or an Education, Health and Care plan (EHCP) if the school is named, then;
+The school will be required to admit any child with an Education, Health and Care plan (EHCP) if the school is named, then;

-- 1. Looked after Children children who are in the care of a Local Authority or have previously been and are now formally adopted or subject to a residence/child arrangements or special guardianship order (see important notes). - 2.
-Children of teachers recruited to fill a vacant post for which there is a demonstrable skill shortage (see important note 2). - 3.
+- 1. Children Looked After Children who are in the care of a Local Authority or have previously been and are now formally adopted or subject to a residence/child arrangement order or special guardianship order.
+Children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted (see important note 1). - 2. a) Children of teachers employed by the school for at least two years prior to the application closing date. - b) Children of teachers employed by the school who were recruited to fill a vacant post for which there is a demonstrable skill shortage (see important note 2). - 3.
 Children with an older sibling (see definition of 'sibling' at end of policy) at the school at the time of admission, and who live at the same address. - 4.
-Other children living nearest the school as measured by a straight-line distance (for explanation please refer to section in Note 17 below).
+Other children living nearest the school as measured by a straight-line distance (for explanation please refer to section 7 below).